EXL/P2kElfs/ElfBox/ReadMe.md

 Elf Box
 =======

-A simple "ElfBox" ELF-applications launcher.
+A simple "ElfBox" ELF-applications launcher for Motorola phones.

 ## Screenshots from Motorola C650